The most intimidating thing about starting content marketing is coming up with content ideas.

 You have to stop the scroll.
 Think of what Mother’s Day means to your audience.
 Is it a chance to talk about a product?
 Share a recipe, joke, or sweet story?
 Connect the dots between the day on the calendar, your audience’s interests, and your brand.

 When you’re stuck for ideas, visit a site like checkiday.com and see what weird observances are taking place – from National Cookie Day to Walk Barefoot Day to the Festival of Sleep (all real holidays).
 Connect those back to your brand and your audience’s interests.
-I wrote an article about this for Medium that gave examples for every month of 2022.

 Listen to your audience